mincongzhang/3D_Retrieval_scan2search/README.md

 Bilateral filter is used for denoising

-Sometimes heap overflow problem occurs.
+Sometimes stack overflow problem occurs.
 Maybe try not to use array larger than 100 elements.
+改为堆变量?

 ##Functions